geelen/glenmaddern.com/src/lib/articles/css-modules.md

 }
 ```

 You can then just use *one* class in your markup `<button class="Button--error">` and get the common & specific styles you want.
-It's a really powerful concept, but there are some nasty traps with using it (Hugo Giraudel has a nice summary of the issues and links to further reading [here](http://www.sitepoint.com/avoid-sass-extend/)).
+It's a really powerful concept, but there are some nasty edge cases that a lot of us have run in to.
+A great summary of those issues and links to further reading is [available here](http://www.sitepoint.com/avoid-sass-extend/), thanks to Hugo Giraudel.

 #### With CSS Modules

-Using the `composes` keyword is similar but is executed differently.
-To demonstrate, the following CSS:
+The `composes` keyword is conceptually similar but is executed differently.
+To demonstrate, let's look at an example:

 ```css
 .common { /* font-sizes, padding, border-radius */ }